Registration is closed for this event...

 Saturday 08/09/2014, 2:00 pm - 5:00 pm

-Tapestry Technique for Wearable Textiles with Judith Shangold
+Tapestry Weaving for Wearable Textiles with Judith Shangold

 Learn to paint with yarn using tapestry techniques.
 We usually think of tapestries as densely woven, weft-faced weaves used for wall hangings and rugs.
 The same techniques can be used with finer yarns and balanced weaves, however, to create textiles suitable for clothing and accessories.

 You will come to class with your rigid-heddle or multi-harness loom warped for a cowl.
 After learning various ways to join colors, you will weave your cowl.
 Finishing and seaming will be demonstrated so that you can complete your project at home.

 Loom with 10 dent heddle or reed.
 Suitable yarns for scarf/cowl that will weave at about 10 ends per

 inch and 10 picks per inch, in a variety of colors.
 Warp: 165 yds Weft: Approx. 125 yds.
 Shuttles.
 Tapestry beater or kitchen fork.

 Sharp scissors, notebook, pen or pencil with an eraser, stitch markers, blunt tapestry needles (large and small), flexible tape measure, small calculator, and needles & crochet hooks of various sizes.